ssbc/ssb-meta-feeds-spec/README.md

 formal specification for how these feeds relate and what their purposes are.

-Meta feeds aim to solve these problems by tying an identity to a meta feed instead.
-A meta feed references other feeds (or even meta feeds) and contains metadata about the feed including purpose and feed format.
+Metafeeds aim to solve these problems by tying an identity to a metafeed instead.
+A metafeed references other feeds (or even metafeeds) and contains metadata about the feed including purpose and feed format.
 This allows for things like feed rotation to a new feed format, splitting data into separate (sub)feeds and to create special indexing feeds for partial replication.

-A meta feed is tied to a single identity and thus should only be used on a single device.
+A metafeed is tied to a single identity and thus should only be used on a single device.
 There is a separate [fusion identity] protocol that only deals with how to relate multiple devices to a single identity.
 This spec here is not for that use-case.

-Meta feeds will use a specialized feed format known as [bendy butt] that aims to be very easy to implement.
+Metafeeds will use a specialized feed format known as [bendy butt] that aims to be very easy to implement.
 The aim is that this will make it easier for implementations which do not need or want to support the classical SSB format.